swiftlang/swift-evolution/proposals/0419-backtrace-api.md

     ///
     /// The value returned from this property is undefined if the frame
     /// is a discontinuity.
-    public var originalProgramCounter: any Address { get }
+    public var originalProgramCounter: Address { get }

     /// The adjusted program counter to use for symbolication.
     ///
     /// The value returned from this property is undefined if the frame
     /// is a discontinuity.
-    public var adjustedProgramCounter: any Address { get }
+    public var adjustedProgramCounter: Address { get }

-    /// A textual description of this frame.
-    ///
-    /// @param width    Specifies the width in digits of the address field.
-    ///
-    /// @returns        A string describing the frame. public func description(width: Int) -> String

     /// A textual description of this frame. public var description: String { get }
   }

-  /// Represents an image loaded in the process's address space public class Image: CustomStringConvertible, Identifiable, Sendable {
+  /// Represents an image loaded in the process's address space public struct Image: CustomStringConvertible, Codable, Identifiable, Sendable {
     /// The name of the image (e.g. libswiftCore.dylib).
-    public var name: String { get }
+    public var name: String? { get }

     /// The full path to the image (e.g. /usr/lib/swift/libswiftCore.dylib).
-    public var path: String { get }
+    public var path: String? { get }

-    /// The build ID of the image, as a byte array (note that the exact number
+    /// The unique ID of the image, as a byte array (note that the exact number
-    /// of bytes may vary, and that some images may not have a build ID). public var buildID: [UInt8]? { get }
+    /// of bytes may vary, and that some images may not have a unique ID).

-    /// The base address of the image. public var baseAddress: some Address { get }

-    /// The end of the text segment in this image. public var endOfText: some Address { get }

-    /// Provide a textual description of this Image.
     ///
-    /// @param width    Specifies the width in digits of the address fields.
+    /// On Darwin systems, this is the LC_UUID value; on Linux this is the
+    /// build ID, which may take one of a number of forms or may not even
-    ///
+    /// be present.
-    /// @returns        A string describing the Image. public func description(width: Int) -> String
+    public var uniqueID: [UInt8]? { get }

+    /// The base address of the image. public var baseAddress: Address { get }

+    /// The end of the text segment in this image. public var endOfText: Address { get }

     /// Provide a textual description of an Image. public var description: String { get }
   }

-  /// The architecture of the system that captured this backtrace. public var architecture: String
+  /// The architecture of the process to which this backtrace refers. public var architecture: String

-  /// A `Sequence` that returns `Frame` instances struct FrameSequence: Sequence {
-    typealias Element = Frame

-    struct Iterator: IteratorProtocol {
-      mutating func next() -> Frame?
-    }

-    func makeIterator() -> Iterator
-  }

   /// A `Sequence` of captured frame information.
   ///
   /// The underlying storage is intentionally not exposed, because there may
   /// be cases where it's desirable to use a more compact form (for instance
   /// delta compression).
-  public var frames: FrameSequence { get }
+  public var frames: some Sequence<Frame> { get }

   /// A list of captured images.
   ///
   /// Some backtracing algorithms may require this information, in which case
   /// it will be filled in by the `capture()` method.
 Other algorithms may
-  /// not, in which case it will be empty and you can capture an image list
+  /// not, in which case it will be `nil` and you can capture an image list
   /// separately yourself using `captureImages()`. public var images: [Image]?

-  /// Holds information about the shared cache. public struct SharedCacheInfo: Identifiable, Sendable {
+  /// Holds information about the shared cache. public struct SharedCacheInfo: Identifiable, Codable, Sendable {
-    /// The UUID from the shared cache. public var uuid: [UInt8] { get }
+    /// The image ID (UUID) from the shared cache. public var imageID: [UInt8] { get }

-    /// The base address of the shared cache. public var baseAddress: any Address { get }
+    /// The base address of the shared cache. public var baseAddress: Address { get }

-    /// Says whether there is in fact a shared cache. public var noCache: Bool
+    /// Says whether there is in fact a shared cache. public var hasSharedCache: Bool { get }
   }

   /// Information about the shared cache.
   ///
+  /// On systems with a shared cache, holds information about the status of
+  /// the shared cache; note that on systems that support a shared cache,
-  /// Holds information about the shared cache.
-On Darwin only, this is
+  /// but where the shared cache is not present, this will not be `nil`;
-  /// required for symbolication.
-On non-Darwin platforms it will always
-  /// be `nil`.
-  public var sharedCacheInfo: SharedCacheInfo?
+  /// instead, the `hasSharedCache` flag will be `false`. public var sharedCacheInfo: SharedCacheInfo?

   /// Capture a backtrace from the current program location.